Loading

 Into the gothic fright of pervading quiet,

-A convex curtain of yellow, framed in concrete.
+And a convex curtain of yellow,

 Underground caves of fire and brimstone